lovasko/tabl/README.md

 ## License
-The module is licensed under the 3-clause BSD license (see LICENSE file for more information).
+The `tabl` module is licensed under the terms of the 2-clause BSD license.
+For more information please consult the [LICENSE](LICENSE) file.
 In case you need a different license, feel free to contact the author.

 ## Author
 Daniel Lovasko <daniel.lovasko@gmail.com>